vincenzocaruso/resume/README.md

 # 💫 About Me:
-🔭 I’m currently working on Azure IoT<br>🤝 I’m looking for help with FE, webapp and modern web tech<br>🌱 I’m currently learning gRPC, <br>💬 Ask me about ⚽, 🤌🇮🇹,
+🔭 I’m currently working on Azure IoT<br>👯 I’m looking to collaborate on FE, webapp and modern web tech<br>🌱 I’m currently learning gRPC, <br>💬 Ask me about ⚽, 🤌🇮🇹,

 ## 🌐 Socials: